Cezar98/Login-anomaly-detection/README.md

 A simple project example of creating a model which detects login anomalies  It uses a toy example as table.
 We read the data sample_logins.csv in the Current Working Directory.

 The results give high precision (most of detected anomalies are actually anomalies), but small recall (many anomalies however go unnoticed).
 So, the F-score is also small.
-The parameters and metadata of the model are saved in the Models.Json file
+The parameters and metadata of the model are saved in the models.json file.

 Works on Python 3.10